riccccchard/chaos-mesh/添加GolangChaos异常类型.md

 	Value string `json:"value"`

 	// Duration represents the duration of the chaos action.
-	// It is required when the action is `SqlQueryErrorAction`.
+	// It is required when the action is `SqlErrorAction`.
 	// A duration string is a possibly signed sequence of
 	// decimal numbers, each with optional fraction and a unit suffix,
 	// such as "300ms", "-1.5h" or "2h45m".